ShahariarAhmad/DCMS_Laravel_Vue_SPA/README.md

 Note:

-* App URL in .ENV file must must include port number. ( Eg.  http://localhost:8000 ) ....
-Without this Resource links will be broken.
+* App URL in .ENV file must include the port number. ( Eg.  http://localhost:8000 ) .... **Without this Resource links will be broken**.
-* I refractor this git repo & fix bugs when ever I get some free time.
+* I refractor this git repo & fix bugs whenever I get some free time.